 Also a wooden horse, a pedal car and an exhibition of games based on dexterity, agility, speed and coordination, which helped develop skills that would prove useful when the child had grown up: circles, stilts and tricycles, bowls and croquet, badminton rackets, spinning tops and the ingenious English "perfect tennis trainer" with the box bearing the phrase "used by the Prince of Wales".

-At the end of the journey, extraordinary and curious objects, such as some examples of the first Magic Lanterns, ancestors of the cinema, a small "Pathè" projector with the reels containing the videos of the adventures of the Felix Cat, one of the very first cartoons, and much more ...
+At the end of the itinerary, extraordinary and curious objects, such as some examples of the first Magic Lanterns, ancestors of cinema, a small "Pathè" projector with the reels that contained the films of the adventures of the Felix Cat, one of the very first cartoons, and much more ...

 Swallow: Castle of Pralormo

 THE AREAS OF THE PARK ARE ACCESSIBLE FOR FREE, THE ORANGERIAL PAVILION WITH THE EXPOSITION OF ANCIENT GAMES AND THE CASTELLANA FARM WITH THE THEMATIC MARKET "ARISTOPULCI".

 During the day it is possible to book on site and pay the guided tour inside the Pralormo Castle which offers two itineraries: the most suggestive environments of the CASTLE and / or the TRENINO DEL CONTE